-- 4.1 Any changes to the AA site should be carried out in a manner consistent with: - the third party certification - the AA requirements - the conditions of approval - any subsequent amendments or revisions to AS/NZS 2982.1:1997 and 2243.3:2002. - 4.2 A change that significantly affects the overall containment system requires recertification: this would include structural changes to 40% of the building.
-If a BIP has any doubt as to whether proposed changes to the physical structure of the AA site has any potential to reduce the level of biosecurity integrity, the department's approval must be obtained before the change is implemented - 4.3 To ensure conformance to the AA requirements, the department must be notified in writing within 15 working days of any alterations to AA site management arrangements. - 4.4 Additionally, a biosecurity officer may request that documented evidence be provided for compliance with AS/NZS 2982.1:1997 and 2243.3:2002 when additions or modifications have been made to the facility.
+- 4.1 Any changes to the AA site should be carried out in a manner consistent with: - the third party certification - the AA requirements - the conditions of approval - any subsequent amendments or revisions to AS/NZS 2982.1:1997 and 2243.3:2002. - 4.2 A change that significantly affects the overall containment system requires recertification: this would include structural changes to 40per cent of the building.
+If a BIP has any doubt as to whether proposed changes to the physical structure of the AA site has any potential to reduce the level of biosecurity integrity, the department's approval must be obtained before the change is implemented. - 4.3 The department must be notified in writing within 15 working days of any alterations to AA site management arrangements. - 4.4 Additionally, a biosecurity officer may request that documented evidence be provided for compliance with the AS/NZS 2982.1:1997 and 2243.3:2002 when additions or modifications have been made to the facility.

-- 4.5 Where any structural alterations have been made to the AA site, the BIP must, with the annual approval form, provide a written declaration outlining details of the alterations made. - Note: this requires the BIP to provide the department with a contingency plan detailing how the facility will contain the biosecurity risk during alterations. - The plan may include a decontamination aspect or instructions about how the material subject to biosecurity control will be relocated into another room or facility. - 4.6 At times after approval an air leakage rate of no more than 1200L/min should be maintained. - 4.7 To ensure that the air leakage rate is no more that 1200L/min, air leakage testing must be undertaken every three years.
+- 4.5 Where structural changes have been made to the AA site, the department must be provided with a written statement describing the details of the alterations. - 4.6 At all times after approval an air leakage rate of no more than 1200L/min should be maintained. - 4.7 To ensure that the air leakage rate is no more that 1200L/min, air leakage testing must be undertaken every three years.